submitit

 cloudpickle.dump(res_list, f)

-Cool feature: the spawning script only need to survive as long as it takes to put jobs on the queue, and then it can die.
+Cool feature: the spawning script only needs to survive as long as it takes to put jobs on the queue, and then it can die.
 Later on we can reload those jobs from disk as if it all happened in the same session.

 2 Gotchas

-2.1 DebugExecutor is not actually useful
+2.1 DebugExecutor

 When developing a function using submitit

-is might seem convenient to use DebugExecutor
+, it might seem convenient to use DebugExecutor

-executes sequentially in-process so any failure of complexity that arises from concurrency will not occur there.
-If we don’t want to debug concurrency problems, but just the function itself, we should just execute the function in the normal way. executor=DebugExecutor();executor.submit(func, *args, **kwargs)
+If we don’t want to debug concurrency problems, but just the function itself, it might be easier to just execute the function in the normal way. executor=DebugExecutor();executor.submit(func, *args, **kwargs)

-, or ipd
+, or ipdb

 2.2 Weird argument names